dindiongco/React-Personal-CV/README.md

-# React-Personal-CV
+# React-Personal-Site

-Personal CV built using React-Typescript and styled with Tailwind CSS.
+Personal Site built using React-Typescript and styled with Tailwind CSS.